 For details about how I compiled the list and to view numbers 185 — 101, scroll to the bottom of the page.

 This is why Queen are the best band in the world: we’re just into the top 100 and there are some seriously great songs here.
-The first song from A Day At The Races finally makes an appearance (at 82).
+The first song from their fifth album, A Day At The Races, finally makes an appearance (at 82).
 Three undoubted Queen classics also feature in this particular selection, but three b-sides have yet to make their appearance!

 100. Action This Day (Taylor), Hot Space, 1982

 One of many songs — particularly from the ’80s — that came to life on stage, ‘Action…’ is a typically uptempo Roger song, with both he and Freddie sharing lead vocal.
 Notable for a saxophone solo, it is unfortunately rather let down by a horrible drum machine sound.
 Best moment: the synth/guitar break at roughly 2:19, leading into the sax solo.

 99. I Want To Break Free (Deacon), The Works, 1984

 One of Queen’s most recognisable singles, the original version on The Works is actually rather sparse.
 John’s synth additions for the single version significantly improved the song.
 There is some great information about Fred Mandel’s contribution to the song — including a one-take synth solo — in this interview, starting at roughly 37:38.
 One of their best ‘concept’ videos (as opposed to a ‘live’ performance of the song), it is of course fondly remembered for the Coronation Street pastiche.
 As a result, the audacious recreation of parts of Nijinsky’s ballet, Afternoon Of A Faun, is almost always overlooked.
 Best moment: the additional synth on the single version after the solo, starting at 2:35.